GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/README.md

   * Numpy (https://numpy.org)
 * Awk (https://github.com/onetrueawk/awk)

+## Secondary structure contents
+This script takes the standard DSSP output from DMD and calculate the contents of the 4 secondary structure types:
+* Helix
+* β-sheets
+* Turns
+* Random coils

 <?
-## Secondary structure contents
-This script takes the

 ## Fibrillar aggregate morphology analysis
 Briefly, we can differentiated protein aggregates using their respective morphologies, i.e. number of layers and β-sheet sizes.
 The two types of fibrillar aggregates are:
 * Amyloid fibrils, which has a small number of β-sheet layers (typicall 2).
 Example